Skip to main content | Skip to section menu |

 This development was considered in line with the planning processes in place at the time (2008), including provision of a mining report to inform the local planning authority of potential coal mining risks and the need for appropriate investigation and treatment.

 Investigation works were carried out under a Coal Authority permit to investigate and treat historic mining risks.
-A specialist contractor completed the ground stabilisation works, and follow-up testing confirmed the ground had been successfully stabilised.
+A specialist contractor completed the ground stabilisation works, and follow-up testing confirmed the ground had been stabilised.

 All partners understand this will be worrying for residents.